A First World Problem at Theatre503

 Crude and spiky, this is an intelligent and in all probability quite an accurate depiction of the rarified reality of the privileged girl.
 Carrying important messages about the expectations on young women at large, their behaviour as individuals, as students and as lovers, this play should be seen by teenagers and adults alike.

-A First World Problem is at Theatre503 until 12th July, for further information or to book visit here.
+A First World Problem is at Theatre503 until 12th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for A First World Problem here: